Pipedrive vs HubSpot: Focused Sales CRM or All-in-One Platform?

 HubSpot

 HubSpot's free CRM is the biggest differentiator.
 You get deal tracking, contacts, email, and live chat at $0.
 Starter is $20/seat/mo.
 But the jump to Professional is steep: $100/seat/mo with a mandatory $1,500 onboarding fee.
 A 5-person team on Professional pays $500/mo + onboarding.
-At the Starter level, HubSpot and Pipedrive are similarly priced.
-At Professional, HubSpot costs twice as much.
+HubSpot is cheaper at the very low end because of the free plan.
+Pipedrive remains cheaper once you are comparing HubSpot's higher tiers.

 Winner: Tie.